top of page

 When, we processed the indigenous paddy grown by traditional processing, We got a red rice.
 This red rice had low glycemic index and is very good for diabetic and pre- diabetics patients.

-This was the story of one Indigenous rice of one village, Komaralingam.
+This was the story of one Indigenous rice of one village, Kolumam.
 If we analyze, all indigenous paddy, we are sure, we will be amazed by its unique properties.
 Yet, they are planned and executed such that its is unavailable to the public.

-Click here to read about, how India's indigenous seeds were precisely planned and destroyed.
+How India's indigenous seeds were precisely planned and destroyed?
+Click here to read